LexiFi/dead_code_analyzer/docs/exported_values/EXPORTED_VALUES.md

 --------------------------------------------------------------------------------
 ```

-The analyzer correclty identifies the unused exported values it identified for
+The analyzer correctly reports the unused exported values it reported in
 the previous examples, all in one run.
 Note that the reports are in the
 lexicographical order.
-Unlike the compiler which listed its warnings in the order the files appeared in
+Unlike the compiler which listed its warnings in the order of the files in
 the command line, the analyzer always sorts its reports in this order.

 #### Removing the unused exported values